CS3310-Algorithims/closest_pair_of_points/README.md

 ## Closest Pair of Points

-Program to find the closest pair of points in a list of points.
+Program to find the closest pair of points in a list of points using divide and conquer algorithm.

 Time Complexity: O(nlogn)

 ## Requirements